-- Active Projects;
+- Positive Ageing;

 - Arts and Cultural Projects;

-- · Community Events;
+- Community Events;

-- Community Strengthening;

-- Community Group Cultural Celebrations

-- Hall Only

-- Major Festivals;
+- Major Festivals; and

-- Neighbourhood Houses;

-- Positive Ageing; and

-- Specialist Services.
+- Active Project

 Organisations may apply for funding under multiple categories within the same round, provided that the applications are not submitted for the same project/service.
 This is limited to one application per category.
-If multiple applications are submitted by the same organisation in the same category, the organisation will be asked to nominate their preferred project and withdraw the other(s) or rework their project plan to resubmit one application for the category.
+If multiple applications are submitted by the same organisation in the same category only the first one received will be assessed.